GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/1-Creating a Navbar.md

 This project is the DevCamp Full Stack Capstone project, and this document will explain how all the programming is done.
 The frontend is built using React, and the backend using Flask.
 All the icons have text by their side, to allow screen readers work and to make the site accessible to everyone.
 Thus, there are no images on this site.

+### Considerations to navigate the site without bugs

+* For some reason, when the chrome console is open and you're on the error page (when trying to access the creation page but you're unlogged) the login button doesn't respond.
+Use the link in that page instead.

+* Sometimes, also when the console is open, the connection will be refused despite having wifi available.
+Re-start the server in those cases.

 ## First Steps: Building a Navbar

 To start off, we'll build a skeleton for the navbar.
 Inside the **src > Components** we'll create a new folder called **project_components**, where all of our components will be.
 Inside, we'll create a file named **navbar.js**.
 This component will be a functional component since it only renders content (the navlinks in this case, plus a searchbar and a login button).
 We'll also add classes to style everything later on, and since we're rendering navlinks we'll first need to import a few dependencies.
 So, for now, we should have this: